Code of Business Conduct and Ethics

 This Code of Business Conduct and Ethics (“Code”) sets forth the guiding principles by which we operate our company and conduct our daily business with our stockholders, customers, suppliers and with each other.
 These principles apply to all of the directors, officers and employees of CompX International Inc. and each of CompX’s subsidiaries except for subsidiaries that are subject to a separate code of business conduct (referred to herein as the “Company” or “CompX”).
 Unless the context indicates otherwise, the term “employee” as used in this Code includes CompX’s officers and directors.

 All employees are required to adhere to the principles and guidelines contained in this Code in all material respects.
-Failure to uphold the standards of this Code may result in disciplinary action, up to and including termination of employment, and if warranted, legal proceedings.
+Failure to uphold the standards of this Code will result in disciplinary action, up to and including termination of employment, and if warranted, legal proceedings.
 If you have questions about the applicability of this Code, please consult your supervisor or manager or the officer in charge of your department.
 If you have knowledge of or suspect a situation that you believe may violate or lead to a violation of this Code, please follow the reporting guidelines described in Section III of this Code.

 From time to time CompX engages in transactions with affiliated companies.
 In addition, certain executive officers and directors of CompX serve as executive officers and directors of affiliated companies.
 With respect to transactions between or involving CompX and one or more of its affiliates, it shall not be a violation of this Code if the transaction has been approved or ratified in accordance with the Company’s Policy Regarding Related Party Transactions.